 Japan introduced the tax for climate change mitigation in 2012.
 The tax is applied to entities that use fossil fuels such as oil, natural gas and coal, and is charged based on the volume (kilolitre or tonne) of carbon dioxide emissions produced by such entities.
 Thus, it is consistent with the polluter pays principle.
-The tax rate will have been gradually raised in three phases to \$289 by April 2016.
+The tax rate has been gradually raised in three phases to ¥289.
 Revenues from this tax go to support CO2 emissions control measures and the facilitation of renewable energy.